catchpoint/Pietrasanta-traceroute/README.md

 ```

 Since version 0.2.1 (the one that supports QUIC), openssl3 is needed to compile
-tradceroute.
-If openssl3 is not avbailable, it can be disabled by passing the argument
+traceroute.
+If openssl3 libraries are not avbailable, QUIC can be disabled by passing the argument
 `DISABLE_OPENSSL=1` to `make`.
 By default openssl3 libraries are searched in
 `/usr/local/lib64` but the path can be changed via the `LIBSSL3_LDFLAGS` argument.